JDhub101/DataScienceProfessional/README.md

 ## 🤵 About Me

-I currently work as a Data Analyst in Financial Services company.
+I currently work as a Data Analyst in a Financial Services company.
 My role mainly involves:
-- Project managing data transformation projects.
+- 'Project mMnaging' data transformation projects.
-- Analysing data to provide assurance that processes are followed and reporting analysis results to management.
+- Analysing data to provide assurance that processes are complied with, and reporting these results to management.
 - Creating dashboards to give others access to information and help them understand trends and insights.
 <br>
 <br>